ossef/XBorne-2017/README.md

    can transform your model into a MM form and use state of the art solver available on the web.

- - BirthDeath: Solves any classical birth death process numerically.
-However, one should inform the main parameters as arrival rates and service rates in each state (only modify function Taux()).
+ - BirthDeath: Solves any classical Birth-Death process numerically.
+However, one should inform the main parameters as arrival rates and service rates in each state (adapt Taux() function to your model).
+   Examples of M/M/1/B and M/M/C/B are given.

  - MatrixOPerations: some programs to transform the matrices: transpose for instance.
 Also possible to export.